camb416/of-example-gallery/README.md

 # of-example-gallery
-Gallery of OpenFrameworks v0.9.0 Example Projects
+Gallery of [OpenFrameworks](http://openframeworks.cc/) v0.9.0 Example Projects.

+Click the folder names below to view the screenshots at 100%.
+On those pages, click the example names to visit the github source.

 - [3d](3d/README.md)